gflohr/Locale-XGettext/samples/README.md

 define the default keywords for your language like this:

     def defaultKeywords(self):
-        return {
+        return [
                    'gettext': ['1'],
                    'ngettext': ['1', '2'],
                    'pgettext': ['1c', '2'],
                    'npgettext': ['1c', '2', '3']
-               }
+        ]

-The return value of `defaultKeywords()` should be an associative array.
+The return value of `defaultKeywords()` should be an array of strings suitable as arguments for the command-line option "--keyword".
-The keys are the keywords themselves, the values define the position of the keyword in the invocation.
 In the above example, the extractor should extract the first argument to the function `npgettext()` and interpret it as the message context (hence the `c` after the position), arguments 2 and 3 should be interpreted as the singular and plural form